chris-newton/chris-newton/README.md

 ## Hi there 👋
 I'm Chris, a software developer and data engineer.

-🌱 I’m currently learning dimensionality reduction and gradient boosting techniques.
+🌱 I’m currently learning React and Flask.

 🔭 I’m currently working on implementing the popular machine learning algorithms from scratch.